Our Board of Trustees

 As Alan reduces his professional work load he is relishing the opportunity to contribute his skill set and experience to this worthwhile initiative [The Basement Project] in his local area.

-Chair Governance Group – Jamie Morris
+Vice Chair and Chair of Governance Group – Richard Hood

 Safeguarding Trustee Lead – Jean Spencer